JKBurrows/ST558-Project-2/Friday.md

 ### Humidity

-Create a scatter plot to investigate the relationship between humidity and number of rentals on fridays.
+Create a scatter plot to investigate the relationship between humidity and average rentals on fridays.
 Fit a line through the points to get a basic idea of their relationship.

 The size of the dots represents the number of observations at each